 If public-health authorities’ worst predictions come true, COVID-19 may never disappear.
 That means the world will have to live with the virus and develop effective treatments and measures to contain the virus.

 Mobile contact-tracing technology has emerged as one such measure to track population movements and alert individuals when they come into contact with an infected person.
 But such technology faces enormous obstacles.
-In order for such tools to be effective, some 60 percent of the population needs to opt-in and use them.
+These tools become more effective as a greater percentage of smartphone users download and use them: 60% of the population is often cited as an optimal metric, but the apps can also work at lower rates.
 With the novel coronavirus continuing to spread in the United States and major American universities and technology companies actively developing digital contact-tracing tools, understanding whether the American people would be willing to use such technology to stem the outbreak has never been more important.

 But Americans continue to be deeply skeptical of such technology.
-In a nationally representative study of 2,000 Americans between April 30 and May 1, 2020, we found that just over 30 percent of Americans indicated they would download and use a mobile contact-tracing app, raising questions about whether such technology will be adopted widely enough to be effective.
+In a nationally representative study of 2,000 Americans between June 24 and June 25, 2020, we found that 42 percent of Americans indicated they would download and use a mobile contact-tracing app, raising questions about whether such technology will be adopted widely enough to be effective.
 In a bit of good news for developers, support among Americans for digital contact tracing tends to increase with stronger privacy protections.

 Our survey indicates significant levels of distrust toward the technology companies and public health authorities administering contact-tracing technology, but when we described the way that some companies are trying to build contact-tracing tools with privacy and security in mind, we find significantly higher levels of support for apps.
-While some European countries and Singapore are using a centralized model for storing COVID-related health data generated by apps, others, such as the Apple-Google API currently under development, envision a decentralized system of storage.
+While some European countries and Singapore are using a centralized model for storing COVID-related health data generated by apps, others, such as the Apple-Google API, deploy a decentralized system of storage.
 The latter system also relies on Bluetooth signal exchanges that do not reveal the identity or location of the users, helping safeguard against the potential misuse of data.
-Among our respondents, only 27 percent expressed willingness to download a hypothetical app with centralized data storage, while 34 percent were willing when the app was described as using decentralized storage.
-Apps using Bluetooth technology were supported by 32 percent of respondents, compared to only 27 percent for hypothetical apps using GPS.
+Among our respondents, only 44 percent expressed willingness to download a hypothetical app with centralized data storage, while 49 percent were willing when the app was described as using decentralized storage.

 This skepticism isn’t surprising—just consider the position of the Cambridge Analytica scandal or the Snowden revelations in the public imagination—but the public-health community need not pay the price for governments’ and tech firms’ prior sins.
 App developers should recognize the importance of the privacy-preserving measures and follow through on decentralized data storage while dropping considerations of GPS location tracking.
 Our analysis points to the need for public education campaigns that clarify what the tools are and, especially, what they are not doing.